 My husband and I and our family spent a week in Tuscany at a villa.
 The villa came with a chef and I volunteered (or forced – haha) my help on him.
 He was very kind but spoke no English.
 But it didn’t matter, you see the thing about cooing is it can be completely nonverbal, simply by watching you can learn everything you need to know.
 I had the time of my life learning so many recipes but also techniques.

 In the food blogger world, you can get bullied by trolls who like to point out your recipe isn’t “authentic” due to some reasoning like “that’s not how their family made it”.
 Well, I can confidently say this bolognese recipe is authentic.
 The recipe was handwritten, in Italian, by an Italian chef in Tuscany, Italy in June of 2019.
 If that’s not authentic, I don’t know what is. 🙂 I truly hope you enjoy this recipe and it transports you straight to the Tuscan Hills!

 I had the recipe translated and below you will find the recipe exactly as he wrote it – except in English. 🙂

-Simmer chopped onions, celery, and carrots in extra virgin olive oil.
+- Simmer chopped onions, celery, and carrots in extra virgin olive oil, season with salt and pepper.
 Let it reduce a bit.

-Add in beef – allow to heat then add 1 cup red wine.
+- Add in ground beef, season with salt and pepper – allow to heat then add 1 cup red wine.

-Let the wine evaporate then add sauce, either crushed tomatoes (28oz can or a jar of sauce) and cook at a low temp for 3 hours.
+- Let the wine evaporate then add crushed tomatoes and bay leaf then cook at a low temp for 4 hours.

 * While grams is a measurement of weight and in the US we typically use volume as our preferred measurement you can translate 100 grams to about 1/2 cup – I went heavy on the veggies and used about 1 full cup.
 500 grams translates to just over 1 pound of ground meat.